valsamovich/cs.github.io/docs/tutorials/database.md

 Users provide data and data changes and read data in forms, queries, and reports.

+The term **referential integrity constraint** is a rule that before a possible key value of one table can be placed in a second table as a linking value, the value must exist in the first table before it is used in the second table.

-DBMS products for personal database systems provide functionality for application development and database management.
-They hide considerable complexity, but at a cost: Requirements unanticipated by DBMS features cannot be readily implemented.
-Enterprise-class database systems include multiple applications that might be written in multiple languages.
-These systems may support hundreds or thousands of users.
+DBMS products for **personal database systems** provide functionality for application development and database management.
+They hide considerable complexity, but at a cost: Requirements unanticipated by DBMS features cannot be readily implemented:

+- Microsoft Access 2013

+**Enterprise-class database systems** include multiple applications that might be written in multiple languages.
+These systems may support hundreds or thousands of users:

+- Microsoft SQL Server 2014
+- Oracle MySQL 5.6
-An example of a **personal database system** is Microsoft Access 2013.
-Examples of **enterprise-class DBMS** products include Microsoft SQL Server 2014, Oracle MySQL 5.6, and Oracle Database Express Edition 11 Release 2.
+- Oracle Database Express Edition 11 Release 2

 NoSQL refers to nonrelational databases used in Web 2.0 applications such as Facebook and Twitter.
-NoSQL databases are discussed in ... and Big Data.
+NoSQL databases are discussed in Big Data.

 ## The Relational Model